ironhack-labs/lab-javascript-basic-algorithms/README.md

 ## Introduction

-For this **pair-programming** activity, we are going to use a [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop).
+For this **pair-programming** activity, we will use a [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop).
 To make things as simple as possible, we are going to use an in-browser JavaScript REPL that is provided by the browser-based IDE, [repl.it](https://replit.com/languages/javascript).

 Ready to start?